Thoughts & Feelings, Part I: Disrupted

 Mom couldn't have known or predicted then the remarkable consequence of the gift she gave me.
 I filled the pages of that first journal with rambling thoughts, untethered emotions, bad grammar, and awkward 11-year-old handwriting.
 I kept writing, journal after journal.
 Forty-three years and 70-something books later, I'm still writing.
 I have created more than just an autobiography spanning nearly a half a century and written across thousands of pages in longhand, I've faithfully preserved my impressions of the individuals, events, and experiences that have affected me and others in real time, as they have unfolded.
 Like Dumbledore's precious pensieve, my memories have been carefully preserved for posterity and my personal review, "It becomes easier to spot patterns and links, you understand, when they are in this form."

 Yes, thoughts and feelings are subjective with regard to the one who is thinking and feeling them, but at the time of their happening, they are true to the one experiencing them.
-Memory, our cognitive storage system that allows us to retrieve the details of our thoughts and feelings about a particular occurrence in time, is elastic and transmuting.
+Memory, the cognitive storage system that allows us to retrieve the details of our thoughts and feelings about a particular occurrence in time, is elastic and transmuting.
 Often, the details of what one remembers of an experience isn't what one truly thought and felt at the time of its happening.
 I have proof.
 I have an expansive library of my own real-time occurrences and accompanying thoughts and feelings to verify the exactness my own memory.
 My memory, on more than one occasion, has reshaped some of the details of my past, and in some instances profoundly, disturbingly.
 Why?
 My journals are a personal tool of painful self-correction and reflection; they are evidence of my evolution and maturity, cognitive and behavioral patterns, and shifting beliefs and attitudes over the decades.
 How can I argue against myself?

 In fact, my journals were (and are still) the primary outlet for my thoughts and feelings in a familial environment where no one was able or willing to hold emotional space for me.
 My first journals show an adolescent girl whose thoughts and feelings were unbridled - a bucking mess of raw expression.
 I was like a rider who jumped on her horse and shot off in all directions.
 But, the motor and cognitive dexterity and energy necessary for intelligible self-expression through legible longhand forced my brain to slow, sort, and structure itself.
 I often wrote despairingly of myself at first, calling myself retarded and stupid, because I didn't know the words to describe the feelings I couldn't understand.
 My journals became my space holders, repositories of emotional overflow and intellectual wandering, unjudging, always available, and taking in whatever impressions I had to unload.
 Eventually, they became my mirrors, the truest impressions of myself, expressed in my own longhand, in my own words, as I felt them and thought them at various points in time.